acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 kubectl describe limitrange --namespace <namespace>
 ```

-Above command should output this (name and Namespace will vary):
+Above command should output something like this (name and Namespace will vary):

 ```
 Name:       ce01a1b6-a162-479d-847c-4821255cc6db